Resources and books on brainbased learning, aka educational neuroscience

 New and well worth investigating – For those of you with teenage children or who are teaching teenagers – Jensen, F. E. and Nutt, A. E. (2015) The Teenage Brain: A Neuroscientist’s Survival Guide to Raising Adolescents and Young Adults.
 New York: HarperCollins Publishing.

-An exceptional resource – Edutopia – Six tips for brain-based learning – A wonderful free PDF download and resource for both teachers and parents on some of the highlights of brainbased education.
+An exceptional resource – Edutopia – Resources on Brain based learning – A wonderful series of links for both teachers and parents on some of the highlights of brainbased education.